James Porter (Presbyterian minister)

 James Porter (1753 – 2 July 1798) was an Irish Presbyterian minister and satirist.
 He was executed in 1798.
+He was the only ordained Presbyterian minister to face capital punishment after the Irish Rebellion of 1798.

 Biography

+Early life

-Porter was the author of ‘Billy Bluff.’
-He was the son of Alexander Porter.
-He was born in 1753 at Tamna Wood, near Ballindrait, County Donegal.
+He was born into an Ulster-Scots family, being the son of Alexander Porter.
+He was born in 1753 at Tamna Wood, near the village of Ballindrait in the Laggan district in the east of County Donegal in Ulster, the northern province in Ireland.
 His father was a farmer and owner of a flax-scutching mill.
 James was the eldest of eight children.
+On his father's death (about 1773) he gave up the farm and mill to a younger brother, and engaged himself as a schoolmaster at Dromore in County Down.

+In 1780, he married and moved to a school at Drogheda in County Louth.

+Clerical career

-On his father's death (about 1773) he gave up the farm and mill to a younger brother, and engaged himself as a schoolmaster at Dromore, County Down.
-In 1780, he married and removed to a school at Drogheda.
-Designing to enter the Presbyterian ministry, he went to Glasgow as a divinity student (apparently in 1784); and, having finished a two years' course, was licensed, in 1786 or 1787, by Bangor presbytery.
-After being an unsuccessful candidate for the presbyterian congregation of Ballindrait, he received, through the good offices of Robert Black, D.D., a call to Greyabbey, County Down, where he was ordained by Bangor presbytery on 31 July 1787.
+Designing to enter the Presbyterian ministry, he went to Glasgow as a divinity student (apparently in 1784); and, having finished a two years' course, was licensed, in 1786 or 1787, by Bangor presbytery in County Down.
+After being an unsuccessful candidate for the presbyterian congregation of Ballindrait in East Donegal, he received, through the good offices of Robert Black, D.D., a call to Greyabbey, County Down, where he was ordained by Bangor presbytery on 31 July 1787.
 No subscription was required of him, and the test questions, drawn up by Andrew Craig, were Arian in complexion.

 His professional income did not exceed 60l.; hence he supplemented his resources by farming.
 Having mechanical tastes, he fitted up a workshop, and constructed models of improved farming implements.
+He also set up a school in Greyabbey.
 By this and other means he did much to promote the physical well-being of his flock, to whom he was an assiduous pastor.
 He is said to have been an Arian, but there seems no evidence of his attachment to a special school of theology.
+He was a follower of the ‘New Light’ movement.

+United Irishmen

 Porter had joined the volunteer movement which began in 1778, but took no prominent part in connection with it.
-He was not a United Irishman, nor was he publicly known as a politician until after the suppression of the volunteer movement by the Convention Act 1793 (33 Geo.
+He was not a United Irishman.
+He was not publicly known as a politician until after the suppression of the volunteer movement by the Convention Act 1793 (33 Geo.
 3. c.
 29 (I)).
 One effect of this arbitrary measure was to throw into alliance with the secret society of United Irishmen those who, like Porter, were in favour of parliamentary reform and Catholic emancipation, but were now debarred from the holding of open meetings for the agitation of constitutional reforms.